What is pelvic reconstructive surgery that Dr Anahita Pandole underwent?

-Dr Anahita Pandole, who was driving the car that killed businessman Cyrus Mistry, has been operated for pelvic reconstruction by an expert team of doctors at Sir HN Reliance Foundation Hospital.
+Dr Anahita Pandole, who was driving the car that tragically crashed on September 4, resulting in the deaths of two passengers including former Tata Group chairman Cyrus Mistry, has been operated upon for pelvic reconstruction by an expert team of doctors at Sir HN Reliance Foundation Hospital.
+Dr Pandole and her husband Darius Pandole were seriously injured in the high-speed crash.

 Given the complex pelvic fracture, multiple opinions of various experts around the world were taken, including doctors from USA, UK, Europe and more.
 Dr Peter V Giannoudis was flown from the UK for providing the team with expert advice.
 He is the Chairman with Academic Department of Trauma and Orthopaedics Surgery at University of Leeds, UK.